 4. No Grace Period

-Most credit cards will charge you a fee when you take a cash advance.
-For example, the Chase Sapphire Card charges a transaction fee of 3% or $10, whichever is higher, when you take a cash advance.
-If you withdraw $100 as cash advance – you will get a net of $90 after taking into account the cash advance fee.
-The fee will either be charged up front, or when your balance is due (depending on the credit card terms).
+Most credit cards will charge you a fee when you take a cash advance, which is standard.
+For example, the Chase Sapphire Card charges a transaction fee of 5% or $10–whichever is higher–when you take a cash advance.
+If you withdraw $100 as cash advance with that card, you will get a net of $90 after taking into account the cash advance fee.
+Take an advance of $1,000, and you’re talking about a $50 fee.

 The card issuer will charge the fee up front or when your balance is due, depending on the credit card terms.
 You can get out of paying high interest on a cash advance by paying off the balance.
 But you’ll have to pay this fee regardless.

 Between this and the interest rate, your fees add up quickly, huh?

 If you are just paying your minimum balance due each month, your credit card company will typically apply the payment towards your lowest-APR balance first.
 They’ll only apply the payment towards higher-APR balances once you’ve paid off your lower-APR balances.
 So when you take a cash advance on a card already carrying a lower-APR balance, it could take you even longer to pay off your high–APR balance.